wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.4.1 =
+* Added: You can easily add CSS classes to any Add to Cart, Checkout, or other wpStoreCart produced button from Settings > Display >
+* Fixed: PayPal success page now specifies the correct page
+* Added: Ability to manually specify the PayPal IPN URL (advanced users only)
+* Added: New Diagnostic page added, to help users help the admin solve bugs

 = 2.4.0 =
 * Added: Admin panel now has drop downs for all administrative menus